 If you have heavy clay soil, grow Echium as a potted plant.

 Grooming and Maintenance

 If you are planting taller species, it is important to pack the soil to avoid them from falling or uprooting.

-If they start to lean, you will also have to tie them to a stake for support and pack the soil around the base gently.
+If they start to lean, you must tie them to a stake for support and gently pack the soil around the base.